-Staff Issues: Staff gets relieved and can focus on patient care.
+The staff gets relieved and can focus on patient care.
 Absenteeism does not affect your processes.
-The outsourced trained staff handles the follow-ups, and trained in the process of verification and eligibility of the patient’s insurance coverage.
-Moreover, software and hardware installation costs are taken care by the outsourced vendor, leaving you, the physician, free to invest in medical equipment required and focus on your core practice
+The outsourced trained staff handles the follow-ups and trained in the process of verification and eligibility of the patient’s insurance coverage.
+Moreover, software and hardware installation costs are taken care by the outsourced vendor, leaving you, the physician, free to invest in the medical equipment required and focus on your core practice

-Knowledgeable Billers and coders: You can immediately save 35% directly on medical coding and billing costs.
+You can immediately save 35% directly on medical coding and medical billing costs.
 The stringent processes that outsourced medical billers and coders follow will help bring down the denials of claims which impacts your reimbursement cash flow cycle

-Compliance: The Medicare rules and the insurance industry rules are constantly changing.
-Moreover, the healthcare industry is streamlining the process and requesting on a number of audits to be conducted internally as well as externally.
-For this compliance are a must and documentation of records and its storage, physically or even online, can be not just uncomfortable but also inconvenient and expensive.
+The Medicare rules and the insurance industry rules are constantly changing.
+Moreover, the healthcare industry is streamlining the process and requesting a number of audits to be conducted internally as well as externally.
+For this compliance are a must and documentation of records and their storage, physically or even online, can be not just uncomfortable but also inconvenient and expensive.

-An efficient medical coding and billing vendor, by taking care of the entire claims processing workflow, will in effect help improve your reimbursement and A/R collection, thus in the long run reducing your medical billing costs as staff, hardware & software and compliance is all met by them.
+Efficient medical coding and billing vendor, by taking care of the entire claims processing workflow, will in effect help improve your reimbursement and A/R collection, thus, in the long run, reducing your medical billing costs as staff, hardware & software, and compliance is all met by them.